There’s a 5% rise on the current energy rates coming in January, meaning the average home will pay £160 each month.

 If you’re on a prepayment meter

 The really good news is that there is no longer a significant premium for those with prepayment meters.
-The last cap and new cap are the same as for everyone else.
+In fact, it’ll be slightly less at £1,690 on average for the year.

 If you’re already on a fixed tariff